yuanfang313/CIM640_Creative-Coding/Homework/-FinalProject_1112/ideas.md

 When you come up with ideas, answer these questions:

 ### Why are you making this project?
 What is your motivation?
+I want to explore that by making new meaningful connections among elements of different medias, during which process can it generate new meanings?

 ### What are your inputs?
+selection, button, slider, sound;

 ### What are your outputs?
+dynamic image, sound;

 ### Who is the target audience for your project?

+Users who like to create dynamic images of the music they like;
+Instruments beginners who want to have a deeper impress of the piece they are studying;
+The visitors in the exhibition;

 ### Where will your project be displayed?
+It can be an app, that installed in the smartphoes.
+We can even build up an online community based on it.
+An exhibition.